embasbm/cash-register/README.md

     * User: admin@example.com
     * Password: password
 * **Money type**: since we have some model that handles money/currency column, we are considering adding a new gem to hanlde money values (money-rails)
+* **Devise**: It a very wel knowd library used generally to manage user authentications.
+This will be handy to later on associate *Cart* model to each user signed in while shopping/buying.

 ### Data model
  - **Product**:  We have defined a Product model to represent the products with attributes like code, name, and price.
 We using a library `money-rails` to manage the value of the column *price*.